Messages from the Rabbi

 In Dr. Sherwin Nuland’s (z”l) poignant and highly regarded book, “How We Die,” he described the physical process that human beings go through during their last struggles between life and death.
 With sensitivity, yet truthfulness, this man of science sought to expose how the human body, of which he held enormous respect and awe, descended into death.

 What continues to challenge us is how those left behind are to deal with the aftermath of the process.
 Kubler-Ross wrote of the stages of grief — of grief and anger and finally acceptance.
 Later she retracted the formality of these human responses.
 People, it seems, are not machines whose reactions are always direct and quantifiable.
 People simply mourn differently.

 Ever since the garden of Eden, humans have dealt with questions of death.
-Recently, a front page article in the Style section of New York Times was entitled “A Generation Redefines Mourning.”
+A front page article in the Style section of New York Times was entitled “A Generation Redefines Mourning.”
 The author claimed, “Millennials have begun projecting their own digitalized sensibilities onto rituals and discussions surrounding death.”